noklesta/SublimeRailsNav/README.md

 Simple plugin for navigating Ruby on Rails applications.

-This plugin provides commands for listing models, controllers, views, tests/specs, javascript files, or stylesheets in a quick panel for easy selection.
+This plugin provides commands for listing models, controllers, views, helpers, tests/specs, javascript files, or stylesheets in a quick panel for easy selection.